The River Thames is a tidal river.

 After photo-oping, I walked back up to the riverwalk and took the photo below from a slightly different angle from my first photo.
 Note how much the water level has increased in the 10 minutes from when my 1:48pm photo was taken.

 Once I felt I had an adequate amount of low-tide photos, I fled the area for Covent Garden to fulfill my next mission which was to see a bunch of balloons.
-More on that in my next post.
 On my way back to the horses from Covent Garden, there was a “passenger action” on the Piccadilly line to the west of Hounslow West station.
-In other words, someone jumped in front of a Piccadilly train and single-handily halted all London Underground trains bound for Heathrow Airport for several hours.
-Note that it was only 15 days ago when I was last affected by a “passenger action”.
+In other words, someone jumped in front of the train and halted all London Underground trains bound for Heathrow Airport for several hours.

 I reached the horses for the second time at 3:39pm and all four horses were almost fully submerged.